sf-wdi-24/independent-research/readme.md

 ## Requirements

-* Use an external front-end library or technology we haven't covered in class to create a website or app of your choice.
+* Use a front-end library or technology we haven't covered in class to create a website or app of your choice.
 * Focus on CSS styling and user experience - build something you'd be proud to show others.

 ## Getting Started